media-of-langue/LexicalTranslationCounter/documents/File_reference.md

 ## corpus
 A corpus exists for each interlanguage.

-Floats are constructed by counting the number of times a word is translated in this corpus.

-A list of corpus sources can be found at [aboutページ](http://localhost:5011/manual).
+A list of corpus sources can be found at [Used dataset list](./Acknowledgements/Used_dataset_list.md).
 ### columns

 The corpus is composed of the following columns